OneOverCosine/Engineering_84_business_week/README.md

 - Foreign keys are the primary keys from other tables

 ### 5. What is Normalisation?
+The process of organising data in databases to:
+- reduce redundancy
+- reduce the chance of insertion, upadate, and deletion anomalies (unexpected behaviour)

 ### 6. Handling Entity Relationship Diagrams
+**What are ERD's used for?**